chef/automate/components/automate-chef-io/content/docs/reports.md

 ### Compliance Reports Results and Job ID Filters

 Chef Automate users can see the results of their scan jobs from https://{{< example_fqdn "automate" >}}/compliance/scan-jobs/jobs by selecting _Report_, which will redirect to the compliance tab.
-This reports view, uses the _job id_ filter as well as any additional filters, and ignores the _end time_ filter.
+This reports view uses the _job id_ filter as well as any additional filters, and ignores the _end time_ filter.

 ![Getting to Compliance from a Scan Job](/images/docs/compliance-jobid.png)